Anselmo Ballester, Italian poster, 1947, 39.5 x 55 inches.

 UK British Film Institute re-release, 2000, quad poster, 30 x 40 inches.

-Michael Organ - Publications, Presentations, Reports, Interview, Exhibitions, Videos & Blogs 1984-2024 Home This bibliography is arranged chronologically, from most recent to oldest.
+Michael Organ - Publications, Presentations, Reports, Interview, Exhibitions, Videos & Blogs 1984-2025 Home This bibliography is arranged chronologically, from most recent to oldest.
 It includes material published in both print and online, ranging from books, book chapters, journal articles and conference papers through to websites, presentations (in Powerpoint and video format) and blogs.
 The content comprises academic studies, political and social commentary, local and international history, family history, and pop cultural and countercultural analyses.
 Musical items available on YouTube have also been added.
 Michael Organ (b.1956) is the sole author of all material listed below, unless otherwise indicated.
 For exhibitions in which he was involved, the names of the chief curators are given alongside his own.
-Finally, Twitter/X links are also provided, highlighting activity in the research and publication/promotion area. | Aborigines | Alice in Wonderland | Archives...
+Finally, Twitter/X links are also provided, highlighting activity in the research and publication/promotion area. | Aborigines | Alice in Wonderland | Archi...

-Michael Organ - Research Collection 1999- 2022 (Archived) | Publications | Social media: Facebook | MySpace | Twitter/X - UOW 2009-2020 / 2023+ | Below is a copy of a webpage available on the University of Wollongong site from 1999 through to March 2022 when Michael Organ was an employee of that institution.
-Much of it has subsequently been transferred to a personal blogger.com site.
+Michael Organ - Research Collection 1999- 2022 (Archived) | Publications | Social media: Facebook | MySpace (deleted) | Twitter/X - UOW 2009-2020 / 2023+ | Below is a copy of a webpage available on the University of Wollongong site from 1999 through to March 2022 when Michael Organ was an employee of that institution.
+Much of it has subsequently been transferred to a personal blogger.com site containing a comprehensive, up-to-date list of publications and presentations here: Publications .
 However, many of the links no longer work and some of the webpages no longer exist.
-However, an archived copy is available here of part of the original site.
-Material is also available though my bepress SelectedWorks page.
-A comprehensive, up-to-date list of my publications and presentations is to be found on a separate blog here . ------------------------ Welcome to my research web site.
-The archived Michael Organ MP web site contains copies of all my parliamentary work - speeches, motions, questions to the government, etc. - plus media and press rel...
+An archived copy is available at the Internet Archive site here of part of the original site.
+Material is also available though a bepress SelectedWorks page. ------------------------ Welcome to the Michael Organ research web site.
+The archived Michael Organ MP web site contains copies of all parliamentary work - speeches, motions, questions to the government, etc. - plus media and press relea...

 Comments